 \section{Experiments}

-We applied the neural PCA models on image patches and time signals (see Appendix \ref{ap:experiments} for additional experiments); we optimised using gradient descent (see Appendix \ref{ap:training-details} for training details).
+We applied the neural PCA models on image patches and time signals (see Appendix \ref{ap:experiments} for additional experiments); we optimized using gradient descent (see Appendix \ref{ap:training-details} for training details).

 \paragraph{Image patches} We extracted $11\times11$px overlapping patches, with zero padding, from a random subset of 500 images from CIFAR-10 \citep{krizhevsky2009learning}, resulting in a total of 512K patches.
 We estimated $\vec{\Sigma}$ from the data and we used $a\tanh(z/a)$ with $a = 4$, though $a \in [3,14]$ also worked well (see Appendix Fig. \ref{fig:nlpca-tanh-scale}).
-We used $a > 1$ as a lot of natural images tend to have components super-Gaussian distributions with similar variances \citep{hyvarinen2009natural}.
-We applied linear PCA, nonlinear PCA, and FastICA \citep{hyvarinen1999fast}, and summarised the results in Fig. \ref{fig:cifar-filters}.
+We used $a > 1$ as a lot of natural images tend to have components with super-Gaussian distributions with similar variances \citep{hyvarinen2009natural}.
+We applied linear PCA, nonlinear PCA, and FastICA \citep{hyvarinen1999fast}, and summarized the results in Fig. \ref{fig:cifar-filters}.
 We see that the PCA filters (Fig. \ref{fig:lpca-svd}) appear like blurred combinations of the filters found by nonlinear PCA (Fig. \ref{fig:nlpca-with-scaled-tanh-4}).
-This stems from the rotational indeterminacy of linear PCA for components with similar variances.
-We see that $a = 1$ does not work (Fig. \ref{fig:nlpca-with-scaled-tanh-4}) in comparison to $a = 4$(Fig. \ref{fig:nlpca-with-scaled-tanh-4}).
-In fact we can have a smooth transition of disentanglement, passing through linear PCA filters up to nonlinear PCA filters (see Appendix Fig. \ref{fig:nlpca-tanh-scale}).
+This stems from the subspace rotational indeterminacy of linear PCA for components with similar variances.
+We see that $a = 1$ does not work (Fig. \ref{fig:nlpca-with-scaled-tanh-4}) in comparison to $a = 4$ (Fig. \ref{fig:nlpca-with-scaled-tanh-4}).
+By slowly increasing $a$, we can have a smooth transition passing from linear PCA filters up to nonlinear PCA filters (see Appendix Fig. \ref{fig:nlpca-tanh-scale}).
 We also see that conventional nonlinear PCA (Fig. \ref{fig:conventional-nlpca-filters}) failed to recover any meaningful filters.
-This is equally the case when the contribution of the decoder is not removed (Fig. \ref{fig:nlpca-with-decoder}), highlighting that it is in fact detrimental.
+This is equally the case when the contribution of the decoder is not removed (Fig. \ref{fig:nlpca-with-decoder}), highlighting that the presence of the decoder contribution is in fact detrimental.